cloudtoid/interprocess/README.md

 subscriber.TryDequeue(messageBuffer, out var message);
 ```

+## Queue behavior

+- Use the same name, capacity, and storage path in every participant.
+Queue names must be unique even across different paths; Windows uses the name and ignores the path.
+- Each queue supports **2,048 connected publisher objects**.
+Slots are reused after disposal or confirmed process exit.
+The publisher table adds **256 KiB** plus 128 bytes of header/alignment storage; `Capacity` is the message-buffer size.
+- Queue resources remain available while any publisher or subscriber is connected.
+Dispose participants when finished.
+- A paused live participant keeps ownership.
+Recovery can reclaim abandoned work after a process exits, but may discard queued messages, including completed messages behind an unfinished reservation.
+This is an IPC queue, not durable storage.
+- Supply a destination buffer large enough for the message.
+A smaller buffer consumes the message and returns only the bytes that fit.

 ## Sample

 To see a sample implementation of a publisher and a subscriber process, try out the following two projects.
 You can run them side by side and see them in action: